Measurements of Gravitational Attractions at small Accelerations: Measuring Procedure

 \subsection{Determination of the Resonance Frequency}

-The resonance frequency, $\rm f_r$, was determined from measurements of the resonator amplitudes at five equidistant frequencies centered close to the resonance frequency.
+The resonance frequency, $\rm f_r$, was determined from measurements of the resonator amplitudes at five equidistant frequencies (10 kHz difference).
+These were adjusted continuously to center approximately around the slowly drifting resonance.
 These frequencies cover 30\% of the resonance width at half maximum of the resonance shape (about 130 kHz).

 A Lorentz curve is expected to describe the resonance shape:

 The maximum amplitude $\rm U_{max}$, the width of the Lorentz curve $\rm f_w$ , and the resonance frequency $\rm f_r$ could be obtained from a fit of equation \ref{equ:Lorentz} to the 5 amplitude measurements $\rm U(f_i) $.